RoSE Committee Applications Now Open!

 Time Commitment:

 We recognise that RoSE committee members are volunteers and that your day jobs are notoriously hectic.
 As such, we operate a "many hands make light work" model to help share the load and ensure continuity.
-In particualr, we are recruiting one other Co-Director for Communication and you will be supported by our existing Communications Team.
+For the 2027 eConference, we are recruiting two Conference Chairs and you will have a Conference Commitee (some from the 2025 Committee) to support you.

-Between the Communication Co-Directors, you will be expected to:
+Between the Conference Co-Chairs, you will be expected to:

 Attend 1 x 2-hour Core Committee meeting every two months

-Attend 1 x 2-hour General Committee meeting every three months
+Attend 1 x 2-hour General Committee meeting every six months

-Spend an average of 30 minutes per week on ongoing communications work
+Spend an average of 30 minutes per week on conference planning and/or related work (which is likely to be concentrated in the lead up to the conference)

 Role Duration: